demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 ---
 id: Rapid Breach Response
 title: Rapid Breach Response Layout
-description: Communication across and between departments is a vital component of collecting information, and managing and remediating security events.
-The Email Communication content pack enables security teams to automate and streamline the communication and notification process with users across your organization via email.
+description: Analyzing trending cyber attack risk is a vital component of managing and remediating security events.
+The Rapid Breach Response Layout content pack enables security teams to automate and streamline trending cyber attack risk analysis with dedicated playbooks for each scenario.

 ---
-This Rapid Breach Response pack enables security teams to quickly evaluate the risk of trending cyber-attacks using dedicated playbooks for each scenario, such as Hafnium - Exchange 0-day Exploits, SolarStorm and PrintNightmare.
+This content pack enables security teams to quickly evaluate trending cyber attack risk using dedicated playbooks for each scenario, such as Hafnium - Exchange 0-day Exploits, SolarStorm, and PrintNightmare.

 ## Pack Workflow
+### Collect indicators.
 The first step in most Rapid Breach Response playbooks is collecting indicators.
-The source of the indicators can be blogs, advisories and any other source which considered highly reliable.
-Indicators can be in the form of text, rules and signatures.
+Indicator sources can be blogs, advisories, or any other highly reliable reference.
+Indicator format can be text, rules, and signatures.
-The following step will be to extract, create and tag the indicators from the data collected.
+### Extract, create, and tag the indicators.
-After we are done with the data collection and indicator extraction we execute the new Rapid Breach Response layout playbook named ‘Set RapidBreachResponse Incident Info’, where we provide the following:
+After completing data collection and indicator extraction, execute the new **Set RapidBreachResponse Incident Info** playbook, which provides:
-The link of the sites from which the data has been collected.
+- Links to sites from which the data was collected
-The playbook description.
+- The playbook description
-The Indicators for numerical representation.
+- The indicators for numerical representation
+### Execute threat hunting.
-Upon completion of the collection and processing of the information, a Threat Hunting phase is being executed where we try to find indicators of compromise related to the attack in the customer organization.
-The following are the main tasks being executed in the TH phase:
+After completing information collection and processing, execute threat hunting to find indicators of compromise (IOC) related to the attack in the customer organization.
+This includes the following tasks:
-PANW Hunting.
+- PANW Hunting
-Cortex XDR signatures and XQL hunting.
+- Cortex XDR signatures and XQL hunting
-SIEM hunting.
+- SIEM hunting
-Advanced Hunting based on the attack patterns.
+- Advanced Hunting based on attack patterns
-IOCs hunt using Endpoint Detection and Response.
+- IOC hunt using Endpoint Detection and Response

 ## In This Pack
-The Rapid Breach Response content pack includes several content items.
+The Rapid Breach Response Layout content pack includes several content items.

 ### Automations - Dynamic Sections
-There are 8 Dynamic Sections in this pack.

-New: RapidBreachResponse-RemainingTasksCount-Widget
+The following new dynamic sections are available from Cortex XSOAR 6.0.0.

- * Rapid Breach Response dynamic section, will show the updated number of remaining tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-RemainingTasksCount-Widget** - Shows the updated number of remaining tasks.

-New: RapidBreachResponse-RemediationTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of remediation tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-RemediationTasksCount-Widget** - Shows the updated number of remediation tasks.

-New: RapidBreachResponse-CompletedTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of completed tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-CompletedTasksCount-Widget** - Shows the updated number of completed tasks.

-New: RapidBreachResponse-MitigationTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of mitigation tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-MitigationTasksCount-Widget** - Shows the updated number of mitigation tasks.

-New: RapidBreachResponse-TotalTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of tasks to complete.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-TotalTasksCount-Widget** - Shows the updated number of tasks to complete.

-New: RapidBreachResponse-HuntingTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of hunting tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-HuntingTasksCount-Widget** - Shows the updated number of hunting tasks.

-New: RapidBreachResponse-EradicationTasksCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of eradication tasks.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-EradicationTasksCount-Widget** - Shows the updated number of eradication tasks.

-New: RapidBreachResponse-TotalIndicatorCount-Widget

- * Rapid Breach Response dynamic section, will show the updated number of indicators found.
-(Available from Cortex XSOAR 6.0.0).
+- **RapidBreachResponse-TotalIndicatorCount-Widget** - Shows the updated number of indicators found.

 ### Playbooks
-There is 1 playbook - **Rapid Breach Response - Set Incident Info**.
+- **Rapid Breach Response - Set Incident Info**<br/>
-This playbook is responsible for setting up the Rapid Breach Response Incident Info tab.
+    This playbook sets up the Rapid Breach Response Incident Info tab.
 (Available from Cortex XSOAR 6.0.0).
+- **Set RapidBreachResponse Incident Info**<br/>
+    This playbook presents the following information in the layout:
+    - Playbook description - The playbook description should be provided also as an input for the layout processing and provided as an input to the **Set RapidBreachResponse Incident Info** sub-playbook.
+    - Source Of indicators - The collected indicator sources are provided using the **ParseHTMLIndicators** script output.
+    - Count Total Indicators - The total number of collected indicators.
+The input should take all indicators and use **Unique** and then **Count** transformers.

 ### Incident Fields
-There are 10 incident field -

 - **Remaining Task Count**
 - **Total Task Count**